 For it is a slick-looking compact speakerphone with a premium audio system.
 In addition, it is quite flexible.
 It minimizes the pairing hassle – it seamlessly links to other devices via both its built-in Bluetooth, as well as its USB.

 Compact speakerphones are generally intended for huddle rooms.
 The CP900 Teams, specifically, is recommended for a table with up to 6 conversation participants.
-However, in the wake of the new workspace realities, compact speakerphones are increasingly used in home offices.
+However, in the new workspace realities, compact speakerphones are increasingly used in home offices.

 If your business is already committed to the MS Teams, then the CP900 should be one of the top candidates for a compact speakerphone.